Learning how to make an Android app isn’t easy.

-Once you know the basics of Java you can move on to learning how to use this knowledge to develop Android apps.
+Once you know the basics of Java you can move on to learning how to use this knowledge to create an Android app.

 The Treehouse and Coursera courses listed above both teach the basics of Android app development following their sections on Java.

 However, they aren’t the only available resources.

 - Google has produced a guide that shows you how to build a simple mobile app that displays “Hello World” using Android Studio.
-It also teaches you how to test your app and build a user interface.
+It also teaches you how to test your mobile app and build a user interface.
 It’s pretty basic stuff but crucial to know if you are new to app development.

 - Udacity has a free course that is recommended by Google called Developing Android Apps.
 It combines theory and practical tips to help you create your first Android app.

 The Essential Android Development Tool: Android Studio

 When building Android apps, you’ll need to download Android Studio.
 This is the official Integrated Development Environment (IDE) for Android, and it was developed specifically for creating apps on the mobile OS.

 The development environment has a ton of features that simplify creating Android apps.
 It has an easy-to-read user interface with a code editor, a preview section that reflects your changes as you make them, and plenty of templates and sample apps.
 It also integrates with GitHub.

 You can download Android Studio for free from the Android developer’s website.